atom-box/eleventy-base-blog/posts/sql-challenges-small-db.md

 ---
-title: A Small SQL db With SQL Examples
+title: SQL Exercises for a 40 Line Database
 description:
 date: 2021-11-17
 tags: